okv/east/README.md

-  --url <url>                         db connect url --trace                             verbose mode (includes error stack trace) --silent                            prevent output of detailed log --no-exit                           require a clean shutdown of the event loop: process.exit will not be called at the end -h, --help                          display help for command
+  --url <url>                         db connect url --trace                             verbose mode (includes error stack trace) --silent                            prevent output of detailed log --es-modules                        config, migrations, adapter and plugins could be provided as ES Modules with this flag --no-exit                           require a clean shutdown of the event loop: process.exit will not be called at the end -h, --help                          display help for command